rametta/srd/README.md

 ### Map3

-Similar to `map2` but takes 3 `SRD's` instead of two, and if all three are a success, the provided callback will be called.
+Similar to `map2` but takes 3 `SRD's` instead of two, and if all three are a `success`, the provided callback will be called.

 ```hs
 map3 :: (a b c -> d, RD e a, RD e b, RD e c) -> RD e d